OperationCode/START_HERE/README.md

   <br />
 </div>

-# 🎃 Hacktoberfest 🎃
+# 🎃 HACKTOBERFEST 🎃

+Hacktoberfest is a challenge brought to all the developers in the month of October in which some organisation comes in [SWAG LIST](https://hacktoberfestswaglist.com/) in which Operation Code is Also counted.
 We at Operation Code **LOVE** [Hacktoberfest](https://hacktoberfest.digitalocean.com).
 While [DigitalOcean](https://digitalocean.com), [GitHub](https://github.com), and [DEV](https://dev.to) are already sponsoring prizes for the world, we'd like to sweeten the pot.

 ## 🎁 Prizes 🎁

-- Resolve 3 issues in any one of our repositories and receive a white or black Operation Code t-shirt!
+- Resolve 3 issues in any one of OperationCode repositories and receive a white or black Operation Code t-shirt!
-- Merge 2 pull requests in any one of our repositories and receive a small pack of Operation Code stickers!
+- Merge 2 pull requests in any one of OperationCode repositories and receive a small pack of Operation Code stickers!

 ## 📝 Submission 📝